 How Is DVT Treated?

 Your doctor will want to stop the blood clot from getting bigger or breaking off and heading toward your lungs.
-She’ll also want to cut your chances of getting another DVT.
+They’ll also want to cut your chances of getting another DVT.

 This can be done in one of three ways: